Click here for Package Travel and Linked Travel Arrangements

 f) where we cancel due to insufficient bookings;

-g) where we are forced to cancel or change your arrangements due to Force Majeure.
+g) where we are forced to cancel or change your arrangements due to unavoidable and extraordinary circumstances.

 Very rarely, we may become unable to provide a significant proportion of the arrangements that you have booked with us after you have departed.
 If that occurs we will, if possible, make alternative arrangements for you at no extra charge and where those alternative arrangements are of a lower standard, provide you with an appropriate price reduction.